Our Leadership Development Program is a formative experience that ingrains in Associates a lifetime commitment to addressing educational disadvantage.

-Associates are also part of a national network of teachers and leaders who all want to end educational disadvantage.
-Peer relationships create a collegial network, sharing best practice, offering emotional support and reinforcing their commitment.
+Associates are also part of a national network of inspired, connected and empowered teachers and leaders who work as a collective to help break the cycle of educational disadvantage.
+Throughout the program, peer relationships create a collegial network, sharing best practice, offering emotional support and reinforcing their passion and commitment.

 According to a three year independent evaluation by the Australian Council of Educational Research completed in 2013, 100 per cent of principals surveyed indicated that they had benefited from the program and agreed that the employment-based nature of the Teach For Australia model is an effective way to train teachers.

 “My vision is for every student, of all levels of ability, to want and therefore strive to realise every ounce of potential they have.
 Having gone to an ‘underprivileged’ school myself, I understand the difficulties faced by students in an environment where it is tough to be really ambitious when perhaps others around you are not striving as hard as you are.

 I feel one of my greatest strengths as a teacher is my ability to motivate my students to work harder than anyone else, and insist that they dream big and strive to achieve their best.
 It is something I insist upon, regardless of the student.”

 – Shaun Isbister, Cohort 2010 Associate, Leading Teacher Pathways and Transitions, Mill Park Secondary College